Yenilmez99/Sonic-Heroes-Memory-Editor/README.md

 ## 🛠 Requirements

 - Windows 10 or above
-- Microsoft Visual C++ Runtime (2017–2026) (https://learn.microsoft.com/tr-tr/cpp/windows/latest-supported-vc-redist?view=msvc-170)
+- Linux Kernel 7+ (It likely works on older versions, but it was tested on Linux 7.2.0)
 - A working Sonic Heroes installation

 ---